bekroz/bekroz/README.md

-- 👋 Hi, I’m @bekrozikoff
+- 👋 Hi, I’m Bek Rozikoff!

+- I’m Full MERN Stack Developer ⚛️
 -
-- 🌱 I’m currently working with React ⚛️ to build :
-- 10 Amazing Clone apps (Amazon, Netflix, ...)
--
+- Check out my portfolio: www.BekRoz.com

-- 📫 Email me: bekrozikoff@gmail.com
+- 📫 Email me >>>  bekrozikoff@gmail.com
-- OR
-- DM me on Telegram:  @bek_roz
+- DM me on Telegram >>>  @bek_roz
--

 - Fun Facts about me:
-- My typing speed is 350 characters/min
-- My reading speed: 1 page/min
+- My reading speed: 1 page/min 📚
 <!---
 bekrozikoff/bekrozikoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.